 Get the current orientation of movement of the phone.

-There is a Picture 3.2.2.1 below showing the position of the gyroscope chip of the iPhone in the centre of the coordinate axis with three direction axes: roll, pitch and yaw (x, y and z), and they are (almost) 0 degrees.
-Figure 3.
-4 Gyroscope in iPhone
+There is a figure 3.4 below showing the position of the gyroscope chip of the iPhone in the centre of the coordinate axis with three direction axes: roll, pitch and yaw (x, y and z), and they are almost 0 degrees.